Asthma

 These are daily pills that help control inflammation in the airways.
 They may be used on their own or in combination with inhaled steroids.

-- Combination medications (Examples: Advair, Breo, Symbicort and Zenhale)
+1. Combination medications (Examples: Advair, Atectura, Breo, Enerzair, Symbicort, Trelegy, Zenhale, and Wixela).

 Combination medications have two medications in one inhaler: an inhaled steroid and a long-acting bronchodilator.
 They are used when inhaled steroids alone do not fully control your symptoms.

-- Biologics (Examples: Cinqair, Dupixent, Fasenra, Nucala and Xolair)
+1. Biologics (Examples: Cinqair, Dupixent, Fasenra, Nucala, Tezspire and Xolair)

 Biologics are a newer type of asthma medication designed to inhibit certain components of the immune system that trigger inflammation, which causes many symptoms of asthma.